OmarSayedMostafa/All-helper-function-needed-for-train-and-test-keras-model/README.md

 	 - choose to run on single (cpu/gpu) or multi gpus and gpus number if parallel gpus desired.
 	 - load saved model and its json saved parameters and continue training / evaluating-testing model
 	 - evaluate accuracy of the model on each class alone to know which class your model has a weak prediction in it.
+	 - save missed_classified images to specific path to view them and investigate why they been classified wrong.